dilner1/Connect-4/README.md

     - Inputted usernames show in the color they will play in on screen
 - Start Button
     - Start game button changes color and size on hover and navigates to game page.
-    - Uses sessionStorage to log user names and pass data to game page
+    - SessionStorage logs user names and pass data to game page
+    - Navigates using window.location.assign rather than anchor link
 ![Hover button](assets/Images/button_hover.png)

 - Player turn messages